dubersfeld/quicksort-java-demo/README.md

 The user can choose between the basic version and the version with random pivot choice.

+For the deployement on Tomcat the context root is quick-sort

 For a Javascript only implementation please visit this repository:

 https://github.com/dubersfeld/quicksort-javascript-demo